 How is culture in Latin America influenced by indigenous cultures?

-Sherlock Communications > Latest Posts > Histories of LATAM > How is culture in Latin America influenced by indigenous cultures?
+Sherlock Communications > Latest Posts > Uncategorized > How is culture in Latin America influenced by indigenous cultures?

 The question “How is culture in Latin America influenced by indigenous cultures?” does not have a straightforward answer.
 After all, indigenous groups were the first people to populate the Americas, and even though their population has declined dramatically over the centuries, the legacy and plurality of indigenous culture persists in Latin America to this day, with a great deal of struggle and perseverance.